SSA.tools

 Example: Impact of the 35-Year Rule

 Consider someone with 40 years of earnings.
 Their top 35 years have indexed earnings ranging from $45,000 to $75,000, while their bottom 5 years have indexed earnings of $20,000 to $35,000.
-Only the top 35 years count toward their AIME calculation—the lower 5 years are completely ignored.
+Only the top 35 years count toward their AIME calculation.
+The lower 5 years are completely ignored.

 Step 3: Calculate the Monthly Average